-Cantor Laura Breznick officially joined the Temple Sholom clergy team in 2016.
-Born and raised in northern New Jersey, she was very active in NFTY, spending five summers as a camper and two years on staff at URJ Camp Harlam.
-Upon her graduation from high school, Cantor Laura continued her education at the Hartt School of Music and the Greenberg Center for Judaic Studies at the University of Hartford, where she received her BM in Vocal Performance with a minor in Judaic Studies in 2009.
+Cantor Laura Breznick is excited and honored to serve the Temple Sholom community since 2016.
+Growing up in northern New Jersey, she was very active in NFTY, spending five summers as a camper and two years on staff at URJ Camp Harlam.
+Upon her graduation from high school, Cantor Laura continued her education at the Hartt School of Music and the Greenberg Center for Judaic Studies at the University of Hartford, where she received her Bachelors of Music in Vocal Performance with a minor in Judaic Studies in 2009.

-Before entering cantorial school at Hebrew Union College, Cantor Laura was very active in the New York City choral scene as a member of the Dessoff Choirs, with performances ranging from Beethoven's Symphony No. 9 in D Minor at Lincoln Center to singing backup for the Kinks' Ray Davies at Town Hall, and on The Late Show with David Letterman.
+Before entering cantorial school at Hebrew Union College-Jewish Institute of Religion, Cantor Laura was very active in the New York City choral scene as a member of the Dessoff Choirs, with performances ranging from Beethoven's Symphony No. 9 in D Minor at Lincoln Center to singing backup for the Kinks' Ray Davies at Town Hall, and on The Late Show with David Letterman.

 During her first year of cantorial studies in Jerusalem, Cantor Laura had the privilege of traveling to Belarus as part of the FSU Passover Project where she co-led four seders in two days and performed as a soloist at the International Jewish Music Festival in Minsk.
 She also was involved as a volunteer for KEEP, an English tutoring program in Jerusalem that seeks to help underprivileged Israeli and Palestinian children.